The 1979 NHL – WHA Merger

 We have pulled this gem from The Hockey Writers archives.
 Written by former THW contributor Bruce Wilkie, and originally published on Dec.
 19, 2009.

-The 2009-10 hockey season marked the 30th anniversary of the merger between the National Hockey League and the World Hockey Association.
+The 2019-20 hockey season will mark the 40th anniversary of the merger between the National Hockey League and the World Hockey Association.
 It was the last time that such a unification has taken place in a major North American sport.

 The World Hockey Association began play in 1972.
 It was founded by Gary Davidson and Dennis Murphy, who also started the American Basketball Association.
 As with the ABA, the WHA was formed to challenge an established league.
 And like the ABA, the WHA succeeded in causing huge changes in their sport, on and off the playing surface.